AmrMohamad/PyKanban/README.md

 How many cards do you want?
 2
 ```

-And depend on how many cards you choose to add, it will start ask you about each card details like that:
+And depending on how many cards you choose to add, it will start asking you about each card's details like that:

 ```terminal
 For 1st Card                    <====== First card start here